 - The chicken is done when the juices run clear.
 (It should test 165º Farenheit in the middle.)

-- Serve over your favorite pasta noodles.
+- Serve over your favorite pasta noodles or rice.